-Any member of the University community who has reason to believe that a non-residential student is missing should immediately notify the local law enforcement agency and Public Safety.
-For reporting a missing non-residential student, see the section on Police Department Information:
+Any member of the university community who has reason to believe that a non-residential student is missing should immediately notify the local law enforcement agency and Public Safety.
+For reporting a missing non-residential student, see the "Police Department Information" section on page 3.